vacu9708/vacu9708/README.md

 * **Korean(한국어)** : 10 / 10 (native language)
 * **English** : 9 / 10
 * **Spanish(Español)** : 6 / 10
-> I tried hard to learn english with various ways such as translating american songs, playing games in english, talking to foreigners, reading american news, studying for authorized english tests, etc.<br>
+> I tried hard to learn english with various ways such as translating american songs, talking to foreigners, reading american news, etc.<br>
 > I haven't studied spanish as hard as I studied english, but I have been interested in this language and have been studying it steadily as a hobby.

 # Please click to see :